Scan resolution provides enlargement. The ratio of (scanning resolution / printing resolution) is the enlargement factor.

 However, you should also know that scanning the 35 mm negative with a good film scanner is a whole different world, and then sharp detailed full page prints become easy.
 And this large difference clearly shows that drastically enlarging a color print is not the best method, for the reason I am trying to explain.

 Anyone that has ever done any darkroom work knows it's not so easy to create a really sharp 8x10 inch photographic print from 35 mm film.
 To scan a photo and enlarge it to print at 8x10 on an inkjet is certainly not going to do any better.
 Did you ever try to copy a wallet size photo by photographing the small photo print, and then enlarging that film copy to 8x10?
 If so, you know its detail will be poor as compared to printing from the original negative at 8x10 (and the point is that scanning to enlarge this small print won't be different).
 Prints just don't contain the detail to enlarge well.
 Professional prepress insists on film, not prints.
 When scanning 35 mm color prints, you will often look very hard for detectable improvement when scanning over 300 dpi, and often that number is 200 dpi.
-This concept of color prints offends many that don't want to hear this, those of the "more is never enough" school, but of course, this is very easy to test.
+This concept of color prints offends many that don't want to hear this, those of the "more is never enough" school, but this is very easy to test.

 Notice again that I am trying to be careful to always say "color prints".
 B&W prints have only one emulsion layer, and might sometimes yield more detail when scanned above 300 dpi.
 That is nothing that I care to debate, but in particular, old historic B&W prints were often contact prints from large negatives (no enlargement at all), which may yield more detail when scanned up at 400 dpi or more, assuming size is needed.

 But enlarged 35 mm color photo prints effectively stop yielding additional detail when scanned at more than about 300 dpi.
 This is a problem when trying to scale them larger, to still have sufficient detail to print well.
 The only reason I dwell on this so much is because everyone wants to scan a 4x5 inch color print, and print it to be 8x10 inch photo quality, and there is this complication involved.
-You can do it of course, it is good up to a point, but your greatly enlarged image won't have all of the detail you might desire or imagine, and I am trying to explain why.
+You can do it, and it is good up to a point, but your greatly enlarged image won't have all of the detail you might desire or imagine, and I am trying to explain why.

 Certainly film can be scanned at 3000 dpi with good effect, because film and film grain were designed to be greatly enlarged.
 In fact, the only purpose of film is to be enlarged (perhaps a few exceptions, x-rays maybe, but certainly true in general).
 But photo prints and print grain were not designed to be enlarged.
 Prints are designed to be viewed by human eye without optical magnification.
 Perhaps they could have designed print paper to have finer grain and use milder developers, to support greater detail, but they did not, our human eye is not that good.
 I'm sure there seemed to be no reason to consider it, since the film negative original is already designed for this purpose.
-Some of us discard the negatives, and that's a major mistake of course.
+Some of us discard the negatives, and that's a major mistake.
 The film is the original master version of the image, and the print is a relatively poor copy.

 This is not just my own opinion about the maximum resolution from color prints, it's a very popular opinion.
 For example, Doug Gennetten is the engineer with HP's Home Imaging Division doing the HP PhotoSmart printer and scanner.
 At the introduction of these models, Doug posted this message: